Adventurer-E/CBitmapCompetition/README.md

 For the first column of numbers, smaller is better (it is memory usage) whereas for all other columns, smaller is better (they are CPU cycles per operation).

-First column is memory usage per value in bits.
+First column is memory usage expressed as a percentage of the uncompressed 32-bit representation.
 Second column is 2-by-2 intersection time (with cardinality computation).
 Third column is 2-by-2 union time (with cardinality computation).
 Fourth and fifth columns are wide unions times (unions of many sets) using either a naive or a heap-based approach depending on the column.
 Last column is random access time.